fbpx

 PEARS is a custom-made treatment for the aorta that involves the creation of a medical-grade polymer mesh to support the aorta and prevent it from widening and rupturing.

-Since everyone has a uniquely sized aorta, a computer-aided design is used to create a 3D printed model of your child’s individual aorta based on a specific CT scan, which will be used to make their bespoke support.
+Since everyone has a uniquely sized aorta, a computer-aided design is used to create a 3D printed model of a patient’s individual aorta based on a specific CT scan, which will be used to make their bespoke support.

 Ross-PEARS combined procedure